eInvoicing: Efficiencies and Industry Impacts In and For the Region

 4:15pm Fireside Chat: EST Happenings: Refreshing the ATO Architecture, Testing Environment

-Mike Behling - Secretary and Director - ABSIA and Michael Rowell - Assistant Commissioner, EST - ATO
+Mike Behling - Secretary and Director - ABSIA and Michael Rowell - Assistant Commissioner - Digital Wholesale Services - Australian Taxation Office.

-Join Mick Rowell and Mike Behling as they discuss the recent developments and opportunities for the ATO and INdustry to work together in the ATO's Enterprise Solutions and Technology (EST) space, including SBR2GOLD, improving the EVTE Testing Environment and together looking at more secure messaging between the different systems for end-to-end security.
+Join Michael Rowell and Mike Behling as they discuss the recent developments and opportunities for the ATO and Industry to work together in the ATO's Enterprise Solutions and Technology (EST) space, including SBR2GOLD, improving the EVTE Testing Environment and together looking at more secure messaging between the different systems for end-to-end security.

 4:35pm Industry Coding Without the Work